 Let me provide you an overview of each type and start with the ones that were manufactured early.

-- VoIP USB Phone - as you can see it looks like a cordless phone and comes with USB connector.
-You plug this to the USB port on your computer or laptop.
+As you can see VoIP USB phone looks like cordless phone which comes with USB connector.
+You connect that into the USB port found on your computer or laptop.
+It is plug-and-play VoIP device that improves your PC to phone calls experience.

 Basic & Intermediate IP Phones, they look like a regular telephone but designed to work with High speed Internet and come with RJ-45 ports.
 We talked about RJ-45 port above (refer to first figure).
 For Advanced IP Phones look below.

-- Advanced VoIP Gateway - designed for commercial purpose and mostly used by companies and service providers.
+Advanced VoIP Gateway, sometimes referred as media gateway- designed for commercial purpose and mostly used by companies and service providers.
 They are classified as analog and digital gateway.
 Check VoIP gateway article to find out more.

-- VoIP router - comes with more RJ-45 ports.
+VoIP router - comes with more RJ-45 ports.
 Very handy and makes your office area less crowded.
 It acts as a VoIP device and Internet modem/hub/ switch so you can network your computers and other devices.
+Read more.

-- IP-PBX (Private Branch Exchange) - comes as hardware or software and can be configured with IP-Phones and VoIP gateways.
+IP-PBX (Private Branch Exchange) - comes as hardware or software and can be configured with IP-Phones and VoIP gateways.
 This replaces traditional PBX for business telephone systems.
+An IP PBX is a VoIP based central telephone system mostly used by small and corporate companies.
+This technology is similar to traditional PBX switching system, the difference is that calls are routed through the Internet networks rather than PSTN or circuit switched network.

 The above listed devices are the most used in residential, small and corporate businesses.
 Beside that, there are even more types of equipments and accessories such as: